Madhur-Prakash/Meeting-Manager/README.md

 # Appointment Booking System

-**A FastAPI-Based Appointment Booking Application**

 ## Overview
-This project is a simple and efficient appointment booking system implemented using FastAPI and MongoDB.
-It allows users to book appointments with specific doctors, ensuring a 30-minute time gap between appointments to avoid scheduling conflicts.
+This FastAPI practice project is designed for a doctor-patient appointment booking system.
+The system allows patients to book appointments, reschedule, or cancel existing ones.
+Both doctors and patients can view their past and upcoming appointments.
+The system also features a caching mechanism for fast data transfer and calculates available appointment slots in advance for 90 days.

 ---

 ## Features
-- **Doctor and Patient Management**: Manage appointments for doctors and patients with ease.
-- **Time Slot Validation**: Ensures a minimum 30-minute gap between consecutive appointments for the same doctor.
-- **Interactive Web Interface**: Utilizes Jinja2 templates for user-friendly appointment booking and viewing.
-- **Secure and Scalable**: Built with FastAPI and MongoDB for high performance and scalability.
+- **Appointment Booking**: Patients can book appointments with available time slots.
+- **Rescheduling**: Both patients and doctors can reschedule appointments.
+- **Cancellation**: Appointments can be canceled by either party.
+- **Appointment History**: Doctors and patients can view their past and upcoming appointments.
+- **Caching**: Applied for fast data transfer to improve system performance.
+- **Advanced Slot Calculation**: Available appointment slots are calculated in advance for 90 days.

 ---

 ## Technology Stack
 - **Backend Framework**: FastAPI
-- **Database**: MongoDB
+- **Database**: Managed through `database.py` in the `booking/config` directory
-- **Frontend Templates**: Jinja2
+- **Caching**: Redis (configured in `redis_config.py`)
 - **Programming Language**: Python

 ---

 ## Installation
 1. Clone the repository:
    ```bash
    git clone git@github.com:Madhur-Prakash/appointment-booking.git